Last Updated on May 25, 2023 by max

 You may be surprised to learn that quite a few famous locations in and around London contain asbestos.

-Probably the most famous and most widely reported is the Palace of Westminster, or houses of parliament as most commonly known.
+Probably the most famous and most widely reported is the Palace of Westminster, or Houses of parliament as most commonly known.

-A report written back in 2016 by Goddard Consulting highlighted that there was significant danger to all persons in the Palace of Westminster.
+A report written back in 2016 by Goddard Consulting highlighted that there was a significant danger to all persons in the Palace of Westminster.

 This would include all MPs, visitors, peers and officials.